prometheus/docs/content/docs/instrumenting/writing_exporters.md

 When you have a successful request count and a failed request count, the best way to expose this is as one metric for total requests and another metric for failed requests.
 This makes it easy to calculate the failure ratio.
 Do not use one metric with a failed or success label.
-Similarly with hit/miss for caches, it’s better to have one metric for total and another for hits.
+Similarly, with hit or miss for caches, it’s better to have one metric for total and another for hits.

 Consider the likelihood that someone using monitoring will do a code or web search for the metric name.
-If the names are very well established and unlikely to be used outside of the realm of people used to those names, for example SNMP and network engineers, then leaving them as-is may be a good idea.
+If the names are very well-established and unlikely to be used outside of the realm of people used to those names, for example SNMP and network engineers, then leaving them as-is may be a good idea.
 This logic doesn’t apply for all exporters, for